 We then arrange for a chief-to-chief contact, matching chiefs by criteria such as department size and location, career or volunteer status and the nature of the incident.

-Network members share information on issues such as:
+Network members share information on issues:

 - Incident follow-up and investigations

 - Support for the fallen firefighter’s family and coworkers

 - Funeral and memorial service arrangements

 - Requests for information from media and community

 The Foundation also identifies a fire service officer or chaplain in a nearby area who can personally provide funeral guides and other resources within the first 24 hours.
 These officers have gone through training based on information gleaned by Chiefs who have been there.